 INTEGRATED PEST MANAGEMENT (IPM)

-Monitor and identify pests
+Monitor and identify pests and diseases

 Scouting fields regularly to identify and monitor pests and diseases, is a big part of IPM.
 Accurate and timely scouting helps you to identify potential problems before they become less manageable, and will probably prevent unnecessary pesticide treatments.
 The information recorded during scouting aids in the day-to-day decision-making process, especially when combined with knowledge of pest life cycles and crop development.
 The field data obtained during scouting is also extremely useful when planning for the next growing season.